National Something on a Stick Day (March 28)

 Facts About the Holiday

-Skewering food over fire dates back hundreds of thousands of years, making it one of the oldest cooking techniques still in use today.
+Skewering food over fire is one of the oldest cooking methods still in use.

-The word “kebab” comes from Persian and simply means grilled meat, proof that food on a stick has deep cultural roots.
+The word kebab comes from Persian and simply means “grilled meat.”

 Coloring Page